One Missed Call (2008 film): Marketing

 In December 2007, the official website was launched as well as numerous websites running competitions to promote the film with the first prize being an Apple iPhone.

 Theatrical

 The film was intended for release on August 24, 2007, but was delayed until January 4, 2008.
 The song "Life is Beautiful" by Sixx:A.M. was used in television advertisements for the film.

 Home media

-The DVD, HD DVD, and Blu-ray were released on April 22, 2008, none of which contain any special features.
-The film was also released on iTunes and on the Xbox Live Marketplace.
+The film was released on DVD, HD DVD, and Blu-ray on April 22, 2008.